You are here

 In Syria, in addition to the social safety net assistance that we provide for poor Palestine refugees across the five fields, the Department of Relief and Social Services (RSS) administers the emergency food, cash and non-food items (NFI) distributions to Palestine refugee families who have been displaced or impoverished by the ongoing conflict.

 We also support other activities related to the Agency’s emergency response, with social workers now routinely visiting refugees residing in the collective shelters housed in UNRWA facilities.
-As of October 2013, 18 UNRWA facilities in...Read more
+As of March 2014, 17 UNRWA facilities in Syria...Read more

 The Relief and Social Services (RSS) programme in Lebanon assists impoverished Palestine refugees and promotes the development and self-reliance of disadvantaged members of the refugee community, especially women, children, youth, persons with disabilities and the elderly.

-Our special hardship assistance programme provides quarterly in-kind food and cash assistance to around 55,000 Palestine refugees in Lebanon, as well as emergency cash assistance for specific cases of urgent need.
+Our social safety net programme (SSNP) provides quarterly in-kind food and cash assistance to around 334,812 Palestine refugees in Lebanon, including emergency cash assistance for specific cases of urgent need.
 We recently reformed our targeting approach for this programme, guided by a socioeconomic survey of...Read more

 The UNRWA Relief and Social Services (RSS) programme in Jordan addresses some of the most pressing socioeconomic needs of the Palestine refugee community.
 It promotes community-based action that enables particularly vulnerable Palestine refugees to become more self-reliant.
 The programme is committed to developing the institutional capacity of 24 community-based organizations (CBOs) that are managed by Local Administrative Committees (LACs).
 RSS has three main divisions: